tmasch/bpf_be/documentation/Iconobase - Classes.md

 These Edges connect the Iconography record to records for the Objects shown in the Iconography.
 All Edges are explained with the respective Objects.
 Several more such Edges will be added later.

+**Edge between Iconography and Iconography (EdgeIconographyIconography):**

+This Edge would be used primarily for coats-of-arms: There would be one Iconography that has a complex coats-of-arms (e.g. Royal Arms of the United Kingdom) that has connections to Object records of the owner of the coat-of-arms (in this case a Place), and connections to the Iconography records of the individual arms of England, Scotland, and Ireland.
+(I am not sure if the composite coat-of-arms may also have connections to HeraldicObject records, e.g. for the Supporters - in any case, the structure as drawn up here allows this).
+The attribute "location" cold tell where in the composite shield the individual shields are.

+In theory, one could use this arrangement also for describing scenes that regularly include other scenes, e.g. a Nativity with Annunciation to the Shepherds in the background.
+However, this needs more thinking, and in any case, it would necessitate inheriting variants (coats-of-arms have none )

 **Edge between Iconography and Criterion (EdgeIconographyCriterion):**

 This Edge connects the Iconography record with a Criterion record that specifies an element where variants occur, e.g., a specific attribute that may be present or not.